-The first service, led by a pastor appointed at the June Methodist Annual Conference, was held on June 8, 1958 in the Pulaski Heights Theater on Kavanaugh Blvd. with about fifty people attending.
+The first service, led by a pastor appointed at the June Methodist Annual Conference, was held on June 8, 1958 in the Heights Theater on Kavanaugh Blvd. with about fifty people attending.
 A borrowed piano accompanied group singing and popcorn boxes served in place of overlooked collection plates for the first service.
 In slightly less than a year, the first permanent building had been erected and attendance grew quickly.

 Needs of children and young people have always been a central focus of the congregation.
-The preschool opened in 1967 and is a top outreach to families.
+The preschool opened in 1967 and is an important outreach to families.
 Believer’s Village, a rotational, hands-on experiential Christian education program is offered for grade school children during the 10 a.m.
 Sunday School hour.
 Youth ministry includes Christian retreats, fun connectional trips and excursions, as well as mission opportunities for 6th – 12th graders.

-Trinity exists to serve people in our primary mission field of Little Rock by changing lives, making disciples and transforming the world.
+Trinity exists to serve people in our primary mission field of Little Rock by changing lives, making disciples, and transforming the world.

 Trinity is committed to changing the world.

 We are constantly seeking ways to serve our community, whether it is through therapy dog training to send handlers and pets into nursing homes to lift the spirits of elders, or serving local schools through tutoring and various projects, or helping serve the homeless and working poor through support of our partnering foodbank.